 - Inability to manage data privacy.

 - Linking insights to actions for increased ROI.

 - Lack of understanding amongst executive leaders towards the importance of adapting analytics in HRM processes.

 What does the future hold for HR Analysts:

 An amalgam of AI and HR Analytics in HR functions is a popular idea these days.
-Hence, we can expect that in future, the resultant coalition will aid towards the following:
+Hence, we can expect that in the future, the resultant coalition will aid in the following:

-- Application of cognitive analytics, towards tasks such leave management, performance management, appraisal management, coordination between departments, etc.; which not only will result in automation of these tasks, but also remove biasedness when making decisions.
-Humans are bound to be biased sometimes, owing to various factors affecting one’s psychology and hence integration of AI in decision making will lead HR Managers to make the most effective and strategic decisions.
+- Application of cognitive analytics, towards tasks such as leave management, performance management, appraisal management, coordination between departments, etc.; which not only will result in the automation of these tasks but also remove biasedness when making decisions.
+Humans are bound to be biased sometimes, owing to various factors affecting one’s psychology, and hence the integration of AI in decision-making will lead HR Managers to make the most effective and strategic decisions.